open-telemetry/oteps/text/trace/0170-sampling-probability.md

-The OpenTelemetry Span protocol already includes the Span's `tracestate`, which allows consumers to calculate the adjusted count of the span by applying the rules specified that proposal to calcualte the parent sampling probability.
+The OpenTelemetry Span protocol already includes the Span's `tracestate`, which allows consumers to calculate the adjusted count of the span by applying the rules specified that proposal to calculate the parent sampling probability.

 The OTEP 168 proposal for propagating parent sampling probability uses 6